 Turn it Into an Arch

-Add a less-conventional arch to your fence gate, to add a touch of gentleness to your garden.
+I suggest you add a less-conventional arch to your fence gate, to add a touch of gentleness to your garden.
 Just look at how beautiful this looks on flickr.com, a photo taken by freckledfarm, a user on one of the best image-hosting platforms.

 Or a Gable

-If you’re into a more angular structure, a gable-shaped gate could be the one for you, just like bhg.com, the official website of Better Homes & Gardens, an established authority in interior and exterior home design, recommends.
+If you’re into a more angular structure, a gable-shaped wooden gate could be the one for you, just like bhg.com, the official website of Better Homes & Gardens, an established authority in interior and exterior home design, recommends.
 And I couldn’t agree with them more!

 Surround it With Climbing Vines

-Plant a few climbing plants around your gate and watch them grow and wrap around the door structure, for a beautiful effect like the one at dishfunctionaldesigns.blogspot.com, a blog all about creative crafts and repurposed art.
+Plant a few climbing plants around your fence gate and watch them grow and wrap around the door structure.
+If you’re looking for a beautiful effect like this one, I suggest you look at dishfunctionaldesigns.blogspot.com, a blog all about creative crafts and repurposed art.

 Black is the new black, literally